rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 **CLARIFICATION**
-The default definitions (type-2 sectioning nodes, parent containers and implicit associations) provide the means to manually define any hierarchy of sections.
+The default definitions (type-2 sectioning nodes, parent containers and implicit associations) together provide the means to manually define any hierarchy of sections.

 That is, because the parent containers not only define when sections end, but also, due to implicit associations, to which sections all of their inner nodes